repurposed slides from the VRC

 COVID-19 Update:

-Per CDC regulations and the Dickinson College Institutional Policy masks are not required on campus except in health care facilities such as the Wellness Center, in classes or labs when required by faculty, or individual offices when requested.
+Per CDC regulations and the Dickinson College Institutional Policy masks are not required on campus.
 We recognize that some people may choose to continue to mask and it is important that students, faculty, and staff respect and support these personal health decisions.
-If VRC patrons are unmasked and would prefer a mask, we will supply you with one and we strongly encourage VRC patrons wear a mask in the VRC area and adhere to the institutional policy and wear a mask in the Study Hallway Lab area.
-If there are multiple people in the VRC please adhere to social distancing.
+If VRC patrons are unmasked and would prefer a mask, we will supply you with one.

 To make an online VRC appointment regarding VRC services please use the form below or in our Booking Calendar.
 This includes an initial consolutation regarding image digitization, image, film or media research, and image, film or media copyrights questions.
 The VRC also has access to the Data Viz software, Tableau, with an educational use license.